ph4r05/php_aho_corasick/README.md

 My setup generates random haystacks and needles from alphabet="abcdef".
 There is performed 5 measurements of time spent by search and average is computed.
 Search structure construction is conted to time measurements.

+Script generates:
-Script generates 256 random haystacks of size 2048 characters, 2048 needles with 16 characters.
+  * 256 random haystacks of size 2048 characters
+  * 2048 needles with 16 characters.

+Principle:
-Naive approach simply iterates over haystacks and needles, search is performed with strpos().
+  * Naive approach simply iterates over haystacks and needles, search is performed with strpos().

-Aho-Corasick approach constructs search structure, then all haystacks are searched for needles.
+  * Aho-Corasick approach constructs search structure, then all haystacks are searched for needles.

 Results:
 ```